Posted on October 1, 2020

 |Integrating Behavioral and Mental Health||Emergency Preparedness and Response|

 Clinicians reporting this category simply attest to performing an activity or activities for a 90-day reporting period during the performance year.
-Most activities require a continuous 90-day reporting period, so the last day you could have started a new activity was October 3, 2019.
+Most activities require a continuous 90-day reporting period, so the last day you could have started a new activity is October 3, 2020.
 If a particular activity has a shorter or longer reporting period (for example, IA_CC_10 Care transition documentation practice improvements has a 30-day reporting period) it will be specified in the Improvement Activity description.

 The number of activities required to receive full credit for this category (15 MIPS points) will depend on your practice size and if you have a special status*: